stevethomas1854/ProgSummative/README.md

 It is covered under the Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) License which can be found here: https://creativecommons.org/licenses/by-sa/3.0/legalcode.txt

+This licence is also readable in the licence.md file in the submission.